 I advocate for city engineering staff to also analyze traffic calming treatments as part of their street reconstruction projects.
 Traffic calming devices are often very cheap to build into a reconstruction project.

-Some treatments are more effective than others.
-Sharp speed humps placed every few hundred feet are the most effective at slowing vehicles down while narrowing the road or raising a whole intersection up do very little to speeds.
-Closing off a road so vehicles can’t cut through the neighborhood can be very effective at reducing traffic on the road while putting in a traffic circle won’t change driver patterns.
+Not all traffic calming devices are equally effective.
+Speed humps placed every few hundred feet are better at slowing vehicles compared to road narrowing or raised intersections.
+Closing off a road so vehicles can’t “cut-through” a neighborhood can be very effective at reducing traffic on the road while a traffic circle may not change driver patterns.

 - Center Islands

 - Striped Bicycle Lanes to Narrow the Drive Lanes